Does Car Insurance Cover Basic Maintenance?

 Get a Written Mechanic's Assessment

-Have a trusted mechanic inspect the vehicle and put the cause in writing.
-A written statement that says "damage consistent with road hazard impact" carries real weight if your insurer pushes back.
-Ask the mechanic to note the condition of surrounding components, specifically whether anything shows signs of pre-existing wear or neglect.
+Have a mechanic you trust inspect the vehicle and write down what caused the damage.
+A written note that says "damage consistent with road hazard impact" carries real weight if your insurer questions the claim.
+Ask the mechanic to note the condition of nearby parts and whether anything shows signs of wear or neglect before the incident.

 4. 4